Blessedmine/Istio_microservice/step.md

 Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later:

+injecting the istio in the namespace
 $ kubectl label namespace default istio-injection=enabled
 namespace/default labeled
+ Confirm the istio is injected: istio-1.27.1$ kubectl get ns default --show-labels

+Deploy the microservice on Argocd by connecting to the repo

-kubectl apply -f samples/addons
+Deploy all the istio management kubectl apply -f samples/addons

+kubectl get svc -n istio-system

+kubectl port-forward svc/kiali -n istio-system --address 0.0.0.0 20001:20001